japerc/kylix/README.md

 App to call Neural network for the classification of Kylix fragments as 'archaic' or 'classical'.

-This project was undertaken as an introduction to deep learning and React.
+I'm learning about deep learning and web development in React and I'm applying what I learn in this project.

 Training code is based on fast.ai's [Practical Deep Learning](https://course.fast.ai) course material.